-Spacesaver helps a museum create room to grow.
+Spacesaver helps design a collections storage area with room to grow.

 By preserving and displaying historic boats, documents, memorabilia, and other artifacts, the museum acts as a repository for knowledge about the entire Columbia River watershed, as well as the coastal waters of the Pacific Northwest and the communities that have been shaped by these environments.